James McKay (fur trader): Northwest Territories Council

 James McKay was appointed as a member of the Temporary North-West Council along with Pierre Delorme and Joseph Royal in 1873.
 These appointments were made in response to demand by the Métis, who wanted representation in the government.
 While he was on the council, he worked on dealing with problems affecting the native population.
 His skills, both as a negotiator and interpreter, made his input instrumental in a number of Treaty negotiations.

 Province of Manitoba

 After the establishment of Manitoba as a province, McKay was appointed to the Legislative Council of Manitoba, serving as its speaker until 1874.
 After the Council was abolished in 1876, he was elected by acclamation to the Legislative Assembly of Manitoba for the district of Lake Manitoba.
 McKay served as Minister of Agriculture from 1875 to 1878, when he resigned due to poor health.
 He was considered to have excellent judgment; but influenced strongly by the views of the Archbishop Alexandre-Antonin Taché.

+Legacy

+Treaty Road, a 2024 documentary series about the history of the Numbered Treaties, was hosted by Saxon de Cocq, a direct descendant of McKay's.